-Table 7-21.
+Table 7-20.
 ATDSTAT1 Field Descriptions

 Field Description 7-0 CCF[7:0] Conversion Complete Flag x (x = 7, 6, 5, 4, 3, 2, 1, 0) - A conversion complete flag is set at the end of each conversion in a conversion sequence.
 The flags are associated with the conversion position in a sequence (and also the result register number).
 Therefore, CCF0 is set when the first conversion in a sequence is complete and the result is available in result register ATDDR0; CCF1 is set when the second conversion in a sequence is complete and the result is available in ATDDR1, and so forth.
-A flag CCFx (x = 7, 6, 5, 4, 3, 2, 1, 0) is cleared when one of the following occurs: A) Write to ATDCTL5 (a new conversion sequence is started) B) If AFFC=0 and read of ATDSTAT1 followed by read of result register ATDDRx C) If AFFC=1 and read of result register ATDDRx O Conversion number x not completed 1 Conversion number x has completed, result ready in ATDDRx
+A flag CCFx (x = 7, 6, 5, 4, 3, 2,1, 70) is cleared when one of the following occurs: A) Write to ATDCTL5 (a new conversion sequence is started) B) If AFFC=0 and read of ATDSTAT1 followed by read of result register ATDDRx C) If AFFC=1 and read of result register ATDDRx In case of a concurrent set and clear on CCFx: The clearing by method A) will overwrite the set.
+The clearing by methods B) or C) will be overwritten by the set.
+Conversion number x not completed Conversion number x has completed, result ready in ATDDRx